 ARTS & CULTURE: The couple's giving in arts and culture prioritizes Seattle area, with their largest grants going to the Seattle Symphony (Lisa has served on the board), Seattle Public Library, Seattle Art Museum, Museum of Flight, and Seattle Opera.
 The family has also supported places like Louisiana Museum of Modern Art in Simonyi's one-time home of Denmark, Museum of Computer History in California, Hungarian-American Coalition, Metropolitan Opera, All Star Orchestra Summit, and Museum of Flight.

 SEATTLE AREA: Though their largest grantmaking is in arts and culture, the family supports a range of other organizations in their community.
 Some examples include the Boys & Girls Club, Washington Policy Center, Stronger Families, Seattle Chinese Gardens Society, National Bureau of Asian Research, Seattle Biomedical Research Institute, the United Service Organization of Puget Sound, and Seniors Making Art.

 SPACE EXPLORATION: Simonyi has been a major supporter of the Large Synoptic Survey Telescope in Arizona, giving $20 million to the project, which images remote galaxies to help uncover the mysteries of dark matter and dark energy, and can also be used to chart hazardous near-earth objects.
 The family has also given to National Space Society, and Pima Air & Space Museum.

-LOOKING FORWARD: Outside of Seattle, Simonyi tends to look for organizations that support his other interests, such as space and flight and modern art.
+LOOKING FORWARD: Outside of Seattle, Simonyi tends to seek organizations that support his other interests, such as space and flight and modern art.